corriedotdev/ev-dataset/README.md

 );

 ```
+## Datasets
+- [Here](https://github.com/corriedotdev/ev-dataset/tree/main/Dataset/EV_DB%20Backups) the backup (EV_DB_using recent feature and last dynamic.bak) is associated with [this](https://github.com/corriedotdev/ev-dataset/tree/main/Dataset/Data/15_min_interval_1_week) data set which is 15 mins intervales for a 2 weeks

+- The dataset [here](https://github.com/corriedotdev/ev-dataset/tree/main/Dataset/Data/15_min_ongoing) is for the entire month of July 2022 at 15 minute intervals.
+You will need to run the C# specifying this dir if you want to convert it to a DB

 ## License
 [GPL.3.0](https://choosealicense.com/licenses/gpl-3.0/) There is no robots.txt on the chargeplace scotland website.
 Also ethical consideration given to make the requests small at spaced intervals.
 I own the scrape but as the data is public access I have formatted it for better querying.